llamaxyz/llama/documentation/PolicyManagement.md

 To grant a role to a policyholder, we use the `setRoleHolder` method.
 In order to grant a role, this method requires us to pass in a role that the policyholder does not hold, the policyholder's address, the quantity of this role they should hold, and expiration timestamp.
-After granting the role, the total supply of the role will increment by 1, and the total quantity of the role will increase by the quantity passed in.
+After granting the role, the total supply of the role will increment by one, and the total quantity of the role will increase by the quantity passed in.

 ### Revoking Roles

-To revoke a role, we use the `setRoleHolder` method again Simply pass in the role, the policyholder to revoke it from, and set the quantity and expiration to 0.
+To revoke a role, we use the `setRoleHolder` method again.
+Simply pass in the role, the policyholder to revoke it from, and set the quantity and expiration to 0.
+Revoking a role will decrement the total supply of the role by one, and decrement the total quantity of the role by the quantity the policyholder previously held.

 ### Updating Role Quantity / Expiration